aminulsujon/aminulsujon/README.md

-Project Manager with over 12 years in software development, specializing as a Scrum Master, SEO & SMM Analyst, and Full Stack Developer.
+Experienced Developer with over 10 years in software development, specializing as a Scrum Master, SEO expert, and Full Stack Developer.
 Proven track record in guiding agile teams to successfully create scalable and user-friendly solutions that meet project goals.
 Known for encouraging creativity, improving processes, and delivering high-quality results that support business objectives

 SKILLS OVERVIEW
 ------------------------------------------------------------------------------------------------------------------------------